- Our People

 (RHDV VLP cryoEM reconstruction image: Dr Tom Smith, Donald Danforth Centre, St Louis, MO, USA).

-- To increase our understanding of the role(s) of viral proteins and the host-virus interaction.
+- To increase our understanding of the role(s) and mechanisms of action of viral proteins during viral replication.

-- To identify targets and systems for the development of norovirus vaccines and antivirals.
+- To identify targets and systems for the development of antiviral agents against noroviruses.

 Section of Epiphyas postvittana NPV occlusion body